cabhara/cabhara.github.io/expenses.md

 See how much you spend - you might up spending less money or money on the right things once you see your expenses report.

-### 3. What is so special
+### 3. What is so special about the app?

-Reports, images, ability to export and share.
+See reports, save expenses with images, ability to export and share.
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). -->